Stanbrook Abbey Wedding Photography

 One of the highlights of the venue is the Callow Great Hall, which is registered for civil ceremonies for up to 190 guests.
 Referred to as one of Worcestershire's 'best kept secrets' the Abbey, and the 26th acres of grounds and gardens it's set in, has to be seen to be fully appreciated.

-Heather and Craig spent their entire day at Stanbrook Abbey, with Heather getting ready in the Bride's Manor, and Craig getting ready in the Groom's Parlour.
+Heather and Craig spent their entire day at Stanbrook Abbey, with Heather getting ready in the Bride's Manor, and Craig getting ready in the Groom's Room.
 I had my associate photographer, Aaron, on hand to capture the groom and his ushers getting ready whilst I covered the bride and the bridesmaids.

 I absolutely love the following photos of Heather reacting to seeing her wedding flowers being delivered.
 So many of my wedding clients, after their weddings, speak of how the wedding day all of a sudden began to feel real with the delivery of their bouquet.
+This is a great example of how documentary wedding photography is really worth it's weight in gold.
+This raw, real emotion just cannot be captured in posed or staged photos.
+Being the fly-on-the-wall, in the right place at exactly the right time is the only way to guarantee you receive amazing wedding photos that are a genuine reflection of your day, that you can look back at and treasure forever.

 Bride's Manor is an elegant Manor House that's located at the far end of Stanbrook Abbey, at the furthest point away from reception.
 It features it's own private drive with ample parking, 4 double bedrooms, a kitchen, massive living room and much more.
 It's really the ideal place for a bride to get ready on the morning of her wedding, with space enough to absorb the whole bridal party in splendid surroundings.
+The majority of brides I've worked with at Stanbrook Abbey have chosen to get ready upstairs and utilise the bride's bedroom and adjoining dressing room in order to have their hair and makeup done.
+Heather and her bridal party did things a little differently and got ready downstairs, which was actually a great idea as you have so much more space!
+Having the freedom to move around with doors on both ends of the room also made my life a lot easier too.

 This is the Callow Great Hall, and it's the part of Stanbrook Abbey that's licensed for wedding ceremonies.
 It's a beautiful space in which to say your vows, and the inward facing seating means all of your guests are treated to a great view!
 At the far end of the hall, through the red curtain you might just be able to see slightly to the right-of-centre is the entrance to the tower which can be seen for miles around (I can actually see the Callow Great Hall and the flag-tower from my house!)